-In addition to being able to optimize workloads for cost, there are significant savings in equipment, maintenance, and real estate costs.
+In addition to being able to optimise workloads for cost, there are significant savings in equipment, maintenance and property costs.

 Flexibility and scalability

-For highly regulated industries like finance, healthcare, and government, some cloud platforms have specialized offerings to meet compliance requirements more easily.
+For highly regulated industries such as finance, healthcare and government, some cloud platforms have specialised offerings to meet compliance requirements more easily.